gitlabhq/gitlab-runner/docs/faq/index.md

 Upgrade your NGINX to newer version.
 For more information see this issue: <https://gitlab.com/gitlab-org/gitlab-runner/-/issues/1031>

-## I get `No URL provided, cache will not be uploaded` in job logs
+## `No URL provided, cache will not be uploaded`

-This message indicates that caching is configured for the job, but the GitLab Runner Helper has not been given a pre-signed URL to access a remote cache.
-It may be that there is a problem with credentials configuration in `config.toml`.
-If so, a diagnostic error message is added to the GitLab Runner process log.
+This occurs when caching is configured for the job, but the GitLab Runner Helper does not have a pre-signed URL to access a remote cache.
+This might be caused by a problem with credentials configuration in `config.toml`.
+If there is a problem with the credentials configuration, a diagnostic error message is added to the GitLab Runner process log.

 ## Error: `warning: You appear to have cloned an empty repository.`